 This layer’s importance lies in using insulating materials for it that, even when wet, manages to keep its insulating and breathable properties intact.
 Synthetic fibers ( polyester ) and natural fibers ( wool ) are the ones that best perform this function.
 To this second layer belong the clothes of Polar linings, hats, socks, or ‘windbreaker’ vests (Windstopper).

 The Third Layer or Layer of Protection

-The function of this outer layer is to protect us from three important elements: external humidity (keeping us dry from rain and snow – impermeability), external wind (thus avoiding the feeling of cold caused by the wind and low temperatures) and sweat (allowing its evacuation if the previous layers cannot retain it).
+The function of this outer layer is to protect us from three important elements: external humidity (keeping us dry from rain and snow – impermeability), external wind (thus avoiding the feeling of cold and sweat (allowing its evacuation if the previous layers cannot retain it).

 In this outer layer, it must be as breathable as possible, since if our sweat soaks the clothes, it can cause us discomfort during training.
 We can even go into hypothermia when we cool down (the ideal for these upper-body garments, which includes openings under the armpits in their design to allow better ventilation of interior moisture).
 Sportswear for this layer can be windbreaker, jackets with a waterproof membrane, pants and gloves with a waterproof membrane or softshells (a mixture of fleece and windbreaker).

 The secret to training at low temperatures is discovering the right clothing.
 In principle, these clothes must limit the loss of body heat and fight against the aggravating factors of cold, which are wind and humidity.
 Many times we wrap ourselves too much and perspire.
 Wet clothes get cold throughout the training and we get sick, losing our regularity in physical work.